gbridges34/Project2Bridges-Lee/Friday.md

 |:-----|---------:|---------:|---------:|---------:|
 | RMSE | 1351.593 | 1589.119 |   1254.7 | 1356.156 |

-According to the table, model\_1 has the lowest RMSE, and is therefore the winning model.
+According to the table, the one with the lowest rmse should be declared the winner.